 Here’s where an Anthropologist may be of help.
-Instead of studying impact of superfood agriculture on environment and culture, instead of studying the Other, let’s fund a study of White people.
+Instead of studying impact of superfood agriculture on environment and culture, instead of studying the Other, let’s study White people.
 By White people, I don’t mean genotype or White individuals.
 I mean White people as trope, as inheritors of a colonial legacy.
 As consumers of *all races* unwilling to recognize the colonial past in their post-colonial present.
 Let’s get to the source of the problem.

 History and Human Nature Part II: Self Interest vs. Vanity

 Most schools and media teach history as the story about good people as victims of bad people and that we have moral obligation to help the victims of present and past and punish the bad.
 Put simply, propaganda.
 The Aliens watching us from Alpha Centauri don’t see good versus evil, they only see people doing fucked up shit to each other, just as we see animals in the wild do fucked up shit to each other but don’t assign moral value to their actions.
 That’s precisely the kind of story Thucydides wrote about in History of the Peloponnesian Wars.
 It’s a seminal historical text because it’s the first to be so cold, detached, impartial; because it isn’t a story about good and evil, it’s about *human nature* and how we can best protect ourselves from other people.
 It’s a story about how there are NO victims OR volunteers.
 There are only competing self-interests that sometimes come in conflict with another.